Adenoacanthoma

 Adenoacanthoma is malignancy of squamous cells that have differentiated from epithelial cells.
 It can be present in the endothelium of the uterus, mouth and large intestine.

-Cause

 Treatment

 If the tumor is well-defined, the treatment is often includes a hysterectomy and radiation treatment.
 Treatment may vary according to how far the tumor has spread.

 Prognosis

 Prognosis is dependent upon the presence and abundance of glandular cells.
 Outcomes improve if the tumor is well-defined.